vishapoberon/compiler/doc/Installation.md

 For full details about building with Cygwin or native Microsoft C environments see [**Cygwin and MSC Installation**](/doc/Winstallation.md)

-The following sections provide more details for Linux based builds.

 ### Building the Oberon compiler and libraries on a Linux or BSD based system